NASIG

 NASIG Proposal Resources

-**These dates are subject to change.
-Please refer to the Calls for each submission type for the exact dates.
+*Dates are approximate and subject to change as conference planning proceeds.
+Please refer to calls for submission for the exact dates.

 Submitting a Proposal FAQ*

-• Do I have to be a NASIG member to submit a proposal?
-No
+Do I have to be a NASIG member to submit a proposal?

-• Do I have to be an expert in everything librarian?
-No
+Do I have to be an expert in “everything librarian”?

-• What if my idea is a little outside the box?
-Great!
+What if my idea is a little outside the box?

 *Based on - Hendley, Elizabeth.
 (2021, August 19).
 Don't Let These Myths Stop You From Submitting A Conference Proposal.
 NAFSA Blog.

-This rubric is a guide that can be used to inform what the Program Planning Committee sees as important to the success of a proposal and the conference program overall.
-Although it is not the only measure used by the Program Planning Committee, it is meant as a guide for those submitting proposals and a metric to be consulted by those evaluating the proposals.
+This guide can be used to inform your construction of a successful proposal.
+Although it is not the only measure used by the Program Planning Committee, it is meant both as a guide for those submitting proposals, and a metric to be consulted by those evaluating the proposals.

 Topic Topic is not timely or relevant to NASIG.
 Topic is unclear in focus or aims.
 Topic is described too generally.
 Topic is of interest only to certain user groups/limited amounts of people.
 Topic aligns with the NASIG Core Competencies, is well thought out, and has wide appeal.